-For Discussion: Case Studies in Academic Integrity
+For Discussion in Your Classroom: Case Studies in Academic Integrity

 Case 1: Johannes is taking a course in 20th century Latin American history.
 The class is conducted in Spanish.
-Johannes has fallen behind in the class and hasn't begun a 10-page essay due the next morning.
-Stressed about the essay, Johannes stays up until 3 a.m. to finish a draft and emails it to his mother, asking her to point out any grammar errors and suggest revisions to strengthen his arguments.
-When Johannes wakes up at 9 a.m., he finds a reply email from his mom, incorporates her suggestions, and turns the paper in on time at 11 a.m.
+Johannes has fallen behind in the class and has not begun a 10-page essay due the next morning.
+Stressed about the essay, Johannes stays up until 3 a.m. to finish a draft and emails it to his mother, asking her to point out any grammar errors and to suggest revisions to strengthen his arguments.
+When Johannes wakes up at 9 a.m., he finds a reply email from his mother, incorporates her suggestions, and turns the paper in on time at 11 a.m.